GitAtom-PDX/GitAtom/README.md

 initialize GitAtom using the configuration specified there.

 ```
-python3 init.py [--remote]
+python3 init.py
 ```

-If using GitAtom locally, this will install the post-commit hook.
+If using GitAtom locally, this will install the `pre-commit` hook.

-If using remote deployment, a bare repository will be created and the post-receive hook will be installed on the remote server.
+If using remote deployment (`deploy = true` in `./content/config.yaml`), a bare repository will be created and the `post-receive` hook will be installed on the remote server.

 ## Usage